In late 2018 I met with Tasia Duske (CEO) and Michael Alexis (Director of Marketing) at our usual lunch spot.

 Today, Museum Hack is doing better than ever.
 They are taking on new projects I never could have done.
 Michael recently told me that they landed something huge that I’d wanted to do for years and was never able to pull off.
 They’ll share that news in the coming months.

-As for me and what’s next, I look forward to finally finishing my book.
+As for me and what’s next, I look forward to researching BDCs, making my list of IR firms, and finally finishing my book.
 It’s a super simple guide to teach you how to throw small cocktail parties that help you build big work relationships and make new friends.
 It will come out next year.
 I also plan to keep traveling the world.
 It is a privilege to enjoy this luxury of free time.
 I hope to do good things with what I have.

 I’m still invested in Museum Hack’s future, both in heart and with my share of the equity.
 I’m an advisor to the company and look forward to seeing where Tasia and Michael take it next.